Aishwarya-Sarkar/Web-Scraping-job-listings/README.md

 # Web-Scraping-job-listings
-Using Selenium web driver to scrape job postings from Indeed
+Using Selenium web driver to scrape job postings from Indeed and create a dataset